jacktreado/activeBrownianCrawler/README.md

 outputStruct = load(savestr);
 ```

-The saved data can be accessed as struct member variables using the `.` operator, e.g. `outputStruct.NV`.
+The saved data can then be accessed as struct member variables using the `.` operator, e.g. `outputStruct.NV`.

 All inputs to the function are saved in the MAT-file with their same name.
 Other variables are: